Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Higgs boson

-In the BEH model, $-\mu ^2|h|^2$ in $L_h(x)$ of Eq.(\ref{eq:01}) plays double roles.
+In the BEH model, the Higgs boson appears in a strange manner, that is, $-\mu ^2|h|^2$ in $L_h(x)$ of Eq.(\ref{eq:01}) plays double roles.
 The first is the generation of the broken-symmetry vacuum by switching the sign of $\mu^2$.
-The second is giving the Higgs particle a mass $m_H$.
-However, the former is concerned with the global property of the world, and the latter is concerned with the property of one particle.
+The second is giving the Higgs boson a mass $m_H$.
+However, the former is concerned with the global property of the world, and the latter is concerned with one-particle property.
 It seems strange that such different scale of things are described by the same parameter.
-In the present model, since the vacuum $ |\widetilde{0}\rangle$ has the kinematical origin, we have an option to assume a possible interaction involving fermions without caring about symmetry breaking.
+In the present model, since the vacuum $ |\widetilde{0}\rangle$ has the kinematical origin, we have an option to assume a possible interaction for deriving $m_H$ without caring about symmetry breaking.